top of page

 Do you remember learning how to count?
 You know … 1, 2, 3 … Nope, I don’t recall, either.
 Well, this Thanksgiving I have an assignment for you and your family.
 You and your family need to count to five in a unique way …

+I walked down a silent hall (it was Sunday) lined with displays showing spiritual milestones that marked over four decades of God’s provision and work through FamilyLife.
 I can only explain what happened by saying the Holy Spirit reminded me of a song.

-All of a sudden … I started singing the chorus of a song I had not sung in over 50 years, “Count Your Blessings”:
+All of a sudden, I started singing the chorus of a song I had not sung in over 50 years, “Count Your Blessings”:

 Count your blessings, name them one by one: